trailofbits/dylint/docs/how_dylint_works.md

 ## Library requirements

-A Dylint library must satisfy four requirements. **Note:** Before trying to satisfy these explicitly, see [Utilities] below.
+A Dylint library must satisfy four requirements. **Note:** Before trying to satisfy these explicitly, see [Utilities] in the repository's main [README.md].

 1. Have a filename of the form: